 For many kids this summer, camp is where they’re headed.
-It is a place to create lifelong friendships and memories that last for decades to come. there are many options and activities to chose from, so start planning now!
+It is a place to create lifelong friendships and memories that last for decades to come.
+There are many options and activities to choose from, so it’s time to start planning for summer camps now!

 When parents have great memories of childhoods spent singing campfire songs, it’s hard to understand the reluctance their kids may have about going away for the summer.
 The decision of whether or not to send a kid to summer camp can be incredibly stressful and often lasts for years.
 So what’s a parent to do when a kid just won’t go?

 If you’re an anxious parent with an anxious child, the best bet is to wait until you’re both more comfortable.
 Try introducing your child to a day camp so he can meet new friends and experience what it’s like, just for a few hours.
 Let him know it’s fine to be nervous, but try not to let any of your own anxiety show.

 To encourage your child to try out a new camp, involve him in the selection process.
 Find camp environments that will interest him, and give him power to choose his own experience.
 Take him shopping for new camp clothes and invite his questions, doing your best to put off any worries he may have.

 You know your child best, so use your instincts to determine when, if ever, is the right time for sleep-away camp, and remember to consider day camp as an alternative route.

 With all the excitement of a summer at sleep-away camp, it’s easy to forget something important!
 Make sure your children have all the necessities before you send them off to camp.

 – Bedding and linens (beach and bath towels)